Diageo shares surge on report of possible takeover interest

-LONDON Shares in Diageo Plc (DGE.L), the world's largest spirits maker, rose about 7 percent on Monday following a report in the Brazilian press saying private equity firm 3G Capital was considering a bid for it.
+LONDON, June 8 Shares in Diageo Plc, the world's largest spirits maker, rose about 7 percent on Monday following a report in the Brazilian press saying private equity firm 3G Capital was considering a bid for it.

 Brazilian billionaire Jorge Paulo Lemann and his partners in 3G, Marcel Telles and Carlos Alberto Sicupira, are in the initial stages of studying a buyout offer for Diageo, the Veja newsweekly reported late on Friday, without saying how it obtained the information.

-The three former investment bankers helped build up Anheuser Busch InBev (ABI.BR) into the world's biggest brewer.
-They subsequently performed leveraged buyouts of Burger King and Heinz, and are now merging Heinz with Kraft Foods KRFT.O.
+The three former investment bankers helped build up Anheuser Busch InBev into the world's biggest brewer.
+They subsequently performed leveraged buyouts of Burger King and Heinz, and are now merging Heinz with Kraft Foods.

 "What might be more likely is that 3G might be contemplating supporting a move for Diageo by AB InBev, in which Lemann and Telles have substantial stakes," Jefferies said, adding that AB InBev might see synergies in selling beer and spirits.